nicolas-leclerc/shortcodes-ultimate/readme.txt

 * [Official plugin page](http://gndev.info/shortcodes-ultimate/)
 * [Shortcodes API](http://support.gndev.info/docs/shortcodes-ultimate-api/)
 * Completely reorganized code.
 Added and removed some shortcodes
-* For security geeks: timthumb.php replaced by native WordPress mechanism
+* For security maniacs: timthumb.php replaced by native WordPress mechanism
-* For speed-up geeks: completely rewritten assets mechanism.
-Now css and js files enqueued on page depend on used shortcodes
+* For speed-up maniacs: completely rewritten assets mechanism.
+Now css and js files included on page depend on used shortcodes
 * Added new shortcode [posts].
 This is awesome and flexible mechanism to display your content in many different ways
 * Now you can create your own custom skins for shortcodes.
 Useful for theme integrations
+* Columns, youtube player, vimeo player and custom audio player is now fully responsive

 = 3.9 =
 * More screencasts